erikronstrom/remus/README.md

 TODO: relation to tonal context?

-#### Questions
+#### Note

-* In MusicXML, unknown harmonies are accomplished by using the category `other`, and specifying all included chord degrees as *add* degrees.
+In MusicXML, unknown harmonies are accomplished by using the category `other`, and specifying all included chord degrees as *add* degrees.
 While this is perhaps not very elegant, it still makes it possible to represent arbitrary harmonies.
-A list of chord degrees could therefore be calculated instead of stored separetely, which would reduce redundancy.
-On the other hand a chord degree list is in many ways a "cleaner" solution than a cateogry-based representation, and it may be useful to specify the components of a harmony explicitly.
+It could be argued that a list of chord degrees should be calculated instead of stored separately, since it would reduce redundancy.
+But a degree list is in many ways a “cleaner” solution than a category-based representation, and sometimes it is useful to specify the components of a harmony explicitly.

 As an example, a 13th chord may or may not include the fifth, ninth and 11th.
 While the addition or subtraction of the fifth does not change the categorization of the chord as a 13th chord, it still changes the "color".
 The presence or absence of a perfect fifth may also be important in a tonal context where the fifth would otherwise be altered.

-  (So, is a chord degree list motivated or not?)
-YES!

 -------------